maxhbr/LDBcollector/md/SMLNJ.md

             "Standard ML of New Jersey"
         ],
         "__impliedId": "SMLNJ",
-        "__isFsfFree": true,
         "facts": {
-            "LicenseName": {
-                "implications": {
-                    "__impliedNames": [
-                        "SMLNJ",
-                        "SMLNJ",
-                        "Standard ML of New Jersey License",
-                        "scancode://standard-ml-nj",
-                        "Standard ML of New Jersey"
-                    ],
-                    "__impliedId": "SMLNJ"
-                },
-                "shortname": "SMLNJ",
-                "otherNames": [
-                    "SMLNJ",
-                    "Standard ML of New Jersey License",
-                    "scancode://standard-ml-nj",
-                    "Standard ML of New Jersey"
-                ]
-            },
             "SPDX": {
                 "isSPDXLicenseDeprecated": false,
                 "spdxFullName": "Standard ML of New Jersey License",